empiricaly/empirica/README.md

 We will go through the deployment on one of the easiest solution using `Meteor Galaxy`.
-But there are many other options so we recommend you take a look at the Meteor Deploymeny Guide: https://guide.meteor.com/deployment.html
+But there are many other options so we recommend you take a look at the Meteor Deployment Guide: https://guide.meteor.com/deployment.html

 ### Meteor Galaxy

-This is simplest way to deploy.
+This is most straightforward way to deploy.
 First, you will need a Meteor account, which you can make at https://www.meteor.com.
 Then you'll need to log in on your local machine with the `meteor login` command.

 You will also need to create a Mongo database, self-hosted or by using a service provider.
 There are many providers to choose from: Compose, MongoDB Atlas, ObjectRocket...
-MLab offers a small free sandbox to try things out if you only have very limited needs or want to just try things out: https://mlab.com/ (be careful, their free version comes with no garanties, make sure to dump/backup your DB regularly).
+MLab offers a small free sandbox to try things out if you only have very limited needs or want just to try things out: https://mlab.com/ (be careful, their free version comes with no guarantees, make sure to dump/backup your DB regularly).

 Once your DB is configured, you should get a MongoDB configuration URL that